jithware/mappoff/README.md

      alt="Get it on The Web"
      height="80">](https://jithware.github.io/mappoff)

-*Note the web version has a limited amount of features and can only be used while online. iPhone users can only use the web version at this time.*
+*The web version has a limited amount of features and can only be used while online. iPhone users can only use the web version at this time.*

 ## Screenshots